larkintuckerllc/starter-kit/quick-start/README.md

 1. From the command-line in the *pre-cluster* folder, execute `terraform init`

 2. From the command-line in the *pre-cluster* folder, execute `terraform apply`

+## Access Kubernetes Cluster

+1. From the commmand-line, execute `aws eks --region [replace] update-kubeconfig --name [replace]`; replace with region, e.g., *us-east-1*, and identifier, e.g., *starter-kit*

+2. From the command-line, execute `kubectl get nodes` to confirm access to Kubernetes Cluster